Imanali01/Web-Security-Academy-Scripts/Web Cache Poisoning/Targeted web cache poisoning using an unknown header/README.md

 ### Instructions
 To solve this lab using the script:
 1. Access the lab here: `https://portswigger.net/web-security/web-cache-poisoning/exploiting-design-flaws/lab-web-cache-poisoning-targeted-using-an-unknown-header`.
 2. Run `python3 script.py <your lab URL>`.
-The script will solve the lab by and cause `alert(document.cookie)` to execute in the victim's browser.
+The script will solve the lab and cause `alert(document.cookie)` to execute in the victim's browser.